MeowIce/mirror-request/.github/ISSUE_TEMPLATE/mirror-request.md

 Ex: My Open Source Project

 **Project website:**
-We want to see your website to validate.
+We want to see the website to validate.
 Ex: myproject.org

-**Describe your project:**
+**Describe the project:**
-Tell us about your project.
+Tell us about the project, for what, and what software ?
 Ex: I don't know, cook yours here :D

 **Mirroring information:**
-So, here is where you tell us how to sync your mirror and properly handle various regulations of your projects.
+How should we mirror the project ?
+At what time ?
+How frequent ?
 Ex: using "rsync.myproject.org/coolproject" and must sync once every 24hrs.

-**Your contact information:**
+**Maintenaner contact information:**
-We will use the information you gave us to contact you in case of important events.
+We will use the information you gave us to contact the project's maintainers in case of important events.
+If you are the project's maintainer, put yours.
+Otherwise, put the project contact info.
 Ex: Email: `me@myproject.org`

 **Checklist**
-- [x] I acknowledge that failing to respond to notification emails from MeowSMP.net Mirror may result in my project being removed from the mirror.
-- [x] I will contact the Mirror maintainer to inform them if I make any changes, updates, or downtime to the sync server.
 - [x] I have checked all of the open/closed issues and verified that my project was not requested by someone else.
 - [x] I have also checked that my project is currently not being mirrored by the MeowSMP.net Mirror.